bjoberg/CDKExamples/README.md

-# CDN Website Template CDK
+# CDK Examples

+This package is an unrelated group of CDK stacks that have been helpful for my development.